As you have noted by now, there are several types of charts you can use in the markets. These include:

 The Doji is an essential pattern to identify reversals.

 Dojis are good for reversals because they present indecision, uncertainty, or vacillation by buyers in an uptrend and sellers in a downtrend.
+We can easily realize this by looking at the length of the candle shadow.

-Types of Doji Patterns
+Types of Doji Candlestick Pattern

 First, there is the long-legged doji.
 This is made up of a long upper and lower shadows.
 It has an approximately similar opening and closing prices.
 This Doji is usually a signal of indecision after a long upward or downward rally.